-At Disneyland, my favorite spot for viewing Fantasmic is directly in front of the show control area at the back of the seated area.
+My favorite spot for viewing Fantasmic at Disneyland is directly in front of the show control area at the back of the seated area.
 To give some reference, this is directly in front of Cafe Orleans.
-The very front of the standing area, directly behind the seated area is also great.
+The Pirates of the Caribbean bridge is another good standing spot, too.

-While Disneyland claims that any view of Fantasmic is a good one, that’s not entirely true.
+Disneyland claims that any view of Fantasmic is a good one, but that’s not entirely true.
 While the show has multiple mist screens to provide 180º of “good” views, there’s only one main stage.
-This means that views of Mickey Mouse, the dragon, and anything else that takes place are by far the best from the center of the seating area.
+This means that views of Mickey Mouse, the dragon, and anything else that takes place are best from the center of the seating area.

-In reality, you’re going to have little choice over your viewing location unless you’re visiting during the off-season in 2018, once crowds die down.
+In reality, you’re going to have little choice over your viewing location unless you’re visiting during the off-season, once crowds die down.
 The good news is that most spots in the seating area offer a great view.
 It’s a dynamic show and the seating area is intimate, so don’t fret over where you’re sitting.

 Fantasmic Photography Tips

 Fantasmic can be a challenge to photograph due to the low light and moving elements, coupled with flashes of bright effects.
 For point and shoot users or DSLR owners without much technical knowledge, my best recommendation is to put your camera in “sports” mode.
 There is a lot of fast action in Fantasmic, and this will keep your shutter speed high and prevent you from having blurry photos.